sirbh/helsinki-city-bike/readme.md

  - Functionality to add journeys.
  - Cypress test can be moved into its own folder.
  - Performance can be improved using hooks like `useMemo` and `useCallback`.
- - Adding authentication so that only some privileged use can add stations and journeys.
+ - Adding authentication so that only some privileged user can add stations and journeys.
  - More validations can be added to database.
  - Relations can be added to database.
+ - Swagger can be added for  API management.